 7. Direct links

-A direct link sends a visitor straight to the queue they need to join.
-If fewer visitors arrive in the queue than the SafeGuard Rate, they are sent directly to the target page without ever seeing the Queue Page.
+A direct link sends a visitor straight to the queue they need to join on their customer journey.
+If fewer visitors arrive in the queue system than the SafeGuard Rate, they are sent directly to the target page without ever seeing the Queue Page.

 If you’d like even more information, get a copy of our Technical Guide that describes the Queue-Fair queue system in full

-Despite labelling this article as a deeper-dive into our standalone queue system, we have to admit it’s barely scraped the surface.
-There’s only a limited amount of information we can deliver in one short article on a Virtual Waiting Room queue management system, after all.
+Despite labelling this article as a deeper-dive into our standalone queue system, we have to admit it's barely scraped the surface.
+There's only a limited amount of information we can deliver in one short article on a Virtual Waiting Room queue management system, after all.
 The details provided in this article are merely a summary of our Queue-Fair Technical Guide.

 You can download a full copy of the guide from our website.
 If you’re considering joining the Queue-Fair family, we’d heartily recommend it.

-There’s a host of information that will put both beginners' and tech-experts' minds at rest, giving you the confidence that with Queue-Fair in place, your systems are safe from overloading and costly losses from system crashes because of our queue management technology.
+There's a host of information that will put both beginners' and tech-experts' minds at rest, giving you the confidence that with the Queue-Fair queue management system in place, your systems are safe from overloading and costly losses from system crashes because of our queue management technology.
 Our support staff will be happy to provide any other resources into our queue management technology and services you may need—get in touch with our office by any of the usual contact methods.